nyxtom/tallyup/README.md

 movieid:3|rate
 ```

-## tally-cli usage
+## tallyup-cli usage
-tally-cli provides a simple cli that will connect to the management server
+tallyup-cli provides a simple cli that will connect to the management server
-for a given tallyd server.
+for a given tallyupd server.
 Commands are available via **help**.
 You should
 be able to see current **ratings**, **info**, **counters**, and **aggregates**.

 ## License